anandnbarai/assignment/3) Advance PHP/README.md

 • Explain Difference Between JQuery And JavaScript?

-• How We Can Select The Specified <li> Element From The List Of <li> Elements In <ul>?
+• How We Can Select The Specified li Element From The List Of li Elements In ul?

-• In <table> Design Change The Color Of Even <tr> Elements To “green” And Change The Color Of Odd <tr> Elements To “blue” Color?
+• In <table> Design Change The Color Of Even <tr> Elements To “green” And Change The Color Of Odd tr Elements To “blue” Color?
 Give An Example Code?

 • How We Can Implement Animation Effects In Jquery?